notadamking/react-typing-animation/readme.md

 # It uses react-hot-loader so changes are reflected on save.
 npm start

-# Lints the code with eslint and my custom rules.
+# Lints the code with eslint
 npm run lint

 # Lints and builds the code, placing the result in the dist directory.